 Content Card Poker is played from a ‘playing’ pack of 52 Goodman Content cards.
 The cards are ranked (from high to low) Ace, King, Queen, Jack, 10, 9, 8, 7, 6, 5, 4, 3, 2, Ace.
 (Ace can be high or low, but is usually high).
 There are four suits (spades, hearts, diamonds and clubs); however, no suit is higher than another.
 All poker hands contain five cards, the highest hand wins.
 So, how do you bet?
 In Content Card Poker, we use shekels!
 Not real shekels of course, but paper copies of shekels.
 This will help participants learn Israeli money.

 Discover you know Hebrew when you look through your camera lens, do yoga, and eat glida!
 Look for abstracted Hebrew letters around you and photograph beautiful meaningful art.
 Move your body and get a great yoga workout spelling Hebrew words with your peers.
 Celebrate what you’ve learned, Ben Yehudah, and have some glida!
 This Hebrew literacy through art program is great for visual and kinesthetic learners.

-Based off of the hit TV show 'Shark Tank,' this program allows campers to compete in front of a panel of judges for which city/place in Israel is deserving of the title: Coolest Place in Israel.
+Based on the hit TV show 'Shark Tank,' this program allows campers to compete in front of a panel of judges for which city/place in Israel is deserving of the title: Coolest Place in Israel.